dbt-labs/jaffle-shop/README.md

    ![Click 'Use this template'](/.github/static/use-template.gif)
    </details>

 2. Follow the steps to create a new repository.
+You should choose the option to only copy the `main` branch.

 ## Platform setup